Thomson Foundation: Personnel

 The Foundation's first Director of Studies was Don Rowlands, former editor of the Western Mail in Cardiff.
 In 1964, he was joined by Tony Crook, then on the Daily Mail, as his deputy.
 The pair visited numerous countries, training their journalists in their own offices, which was seen as the best way forward after overseas journalists had been to Cardiff for their three-month courses.

 Don was exceptionally well-known and respected throughout India and the Middle East, while Tony also worked in India, Lebanon, Afghanistan and Iran.
 Tony Crook was asked to join The Times when Lord Thomson took it over in 1967.
 Don died shortly after retiring in 1989.

-The organisation's present chief executive is Caro Kriel.
+The organisation's present chief executive is Caro Kriel who is also a board member of the UK independent press regulator, Impress.

-Other staff and associates include: director of development David Quin, director of innovation and learning Hosam El Nagar, director of training and communications Deborah Kelly, Helen Scott, a member of the board of directors for the Sheffield Documentary Film Festival and Catherine Mackie previously a reporter/presenter for BBC.
+Other staff and associates include: managing director - development Federica Varalda, director of research, policy and impact Gary Mundy, director of training and communications Deborah Kelly, and Anton Artemyev, head of development.

 Lord Chandos is the chair of the Thomson Foundation, having succeeded Lord Fowler, a former cabinet member in the Thatcher government.